 Keeping along the same lines, Jillian Harris wasn't the #1 choice to be the Season 5 Bachelorette — it was supposed to be Melissa before she went on Dancing With the Stars — and Jillian took lots of heat on her season for her actions and choices, especially welcoming Ed Swiderski back (tabloid drama and all) and picking him over favorites Reid Rosenthal and Kiptyn Locke.

-Like Ben and several others, Jillian blogged for People.com after her show.
+Like several Bachelor/ettes, Jillian blogged for People.com after her show.
 Here's a taste of one of her Bachelorette blogs from 2009:

 There are many other places on the Internet to call me an idiot and call down my decisions.
 For those who are supporting my journey, thank you so much!
 I love you all and can't wait for you to see the outcome!
 For those of you who continue to say hurtful things here, please understand that I am a human just like you with a heart and feelings.
 Yes, I struggled with a lot of decisions this season.
 Again, I admit that I'm human.
 But I still stand by my statement that I am VERY HAPPY.
 I have had two months living with ALL my decisions and am STILL VERY HAPPY with ALL of them.
 That is what matters right?
 I feel that everyone is entitled to their opinions, but I do wish some would be a little easy on the words. :(